 This is my personal blog, and the views expressed here by me are mine alone.
 The blog will focus on political theory and Christian theology, with occasional comments on language and culture.
 Its purpose is to share publicly the best answers to life’s biggest questions I have been able to find or figure out.
-If you really want the truth and are perplexed or dissatisfied with the answers you find elsewhere, this is a blog you must try.

-I intend to post two or three times a month.
 I don’t have opinions about everything, and many of the opinions I do have are not that interesting, so I will spare you those and post only the ideas I expect you will not hear elsewhere or think of on your own.

 MORE ABOUT ME

 I was born in Nashville, Tennessee, and grew up in Loveland, Ohio.
-Following my childhood ambition to be both a soldier and a writer, I attended the University of Cincinnati and earned a bachelors degree in English literature and a commission in the United States Army.
+Following my childhood ambition to be both a soldier and a writer, I attended the University of Cincinnati and earned a bachelors degree in English literature and a commission in the United States Regular Army.

 From 2000 to 2007, I managed the Washington bureau of Investor’s Business Daily and wrote about foreign policy, national security, and national politics.
 Since then, I have worked as a speechwriter in Washington.
 My fourth book, Eight Ways to the Run the Country, was published by Praeger in 2006 and has been used to teach political theory at Yale University.
+I have also contributed chapters to four others books on banking, foreign policy, political history, and the feminization of the American military.

 This is my personal blog.
 The views expressed here by me are mine and not necessarily the views of any organization to which I am affiliated.
 The information I provide is on an as-is basis.
 I make no representations as to accuracy, completeness, currency, suitability, or validity of any information on this blog and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.
 Readers are encouraged to read carefully and critically, always keeping in mind the source of what they read.